SyedThaseemuddin/reference_apps/readme.md

 serve as a reference source to get started evaluating solutions on 32-bit SAM and PIC MCUs by developing applications using MPLAB Harmony 3 software framework on Microchip 32-bit SAM and PIC development boards/kits.

-Refer to the following links for release notes, home page, training materials, framework and application help.
-For more information on the tools, libraries and basic development with the MPLAB® Harmony Graphics Suite, please see the gfx repo also on github.

 Refer to the following links for release notes and reference application information.